thomaxxl/safrs/README.md

 - Composite keys might not work well.
 - Not all of the documentation available in swagger1 is shown with swagger2
 - I tried to keep this readme short for the sake of brevity.
+More details can be found in the README's of the subdirectories.
 Feel free to drop [me](mailto:thomas.pollet@+no+spam+@gmail.com) an email if something isn't clear!

 <a class="mk-toclify" id="references"></a>
 ## References